Seth Thomas Pocket Watch Model 1 & Model 3

 Seth Thomas Grade 79

-This 1885 Seth Thomas open-face 18-size Model 3 pocket watch was manufactured with a gilt finished 3/4 plate, 17 jewels, and it is non-adjusted.
+This 1885 Seth Thomas open-face 18-size Model 3 pocket watch was manufactured with a gilt finished 3/4 plate, 17 jewels, and it is adjusted.
 The movement is stem wound and lever set, with a flat hair spring, and micrometric regulator.
 Its serial number is 501243, and its grade is Seth Thomas numbered grade 79.
 The movement is signed Seth Thomas Thomaston, Conn.”.

 The movement presents with an 18-size Seth Thomas Roman dial with a ring minute track and black five-minute marginals, fitted with Seth Thomas #1281 blued spade hands 18-size.